msherekar/CART/README.md

 **Limitations**: Due to the size of HMMER UniProt database, full containerized end-to-end deployment is not included.
 I have provided the necessary code (see later) for dockerizing the model and deploying it on dockerhub.
 Users must locally manage this part of the pipeline.

-**Learning Outcomes**: Through this project, I gained deeper knowledge of masked language modeling (MLM), protein representation learning, model evaluation metrics (e.g., Spearman, Recall@K), and the role of sequence diversity and model size in fine-tuning performance.
+**Learning Outcomes**: Through this project, I learnt masked language modeling (MLM), protein representation learning, model evaluation metrics (e.g., Spearman, Recall@K), and the role of sequence diversity and model size in fine-tuning performance.

 ## Original Paper